influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries.md

 ## Influx REPL
-The [Flux REPL](/influxdb/v2.0/tools/repl/) starts an interactive read-eval-print-loop (REPL) where you can write and execute Flux queries.
+The [Flux REPL](/influxdb/v2.0/tools/repl/) starts an interactive Read-Eval-Print Loop (REPL) where you can write and execute Flux queries.

 <!-- TODO: is this still accurate? -->
 <!-- ```bash -->